MMMZZZZ/Syntherrupter/Documentation/Wiki/UI/Channel Settings.md

 [Back to the User Interface Reference page](README.md#readme)

 Set NRPs or send any MIDI command for the given MIDI channel.
+Note: Syntherrupter numerates MIDI channels from 0 to 15.
+Some programs however numerate them from 1 to 16.

 ## Index
 * [Index](#index)